-- "EBR needs a structure and pathway that enables partnerships and increases access." - "We need one trusted entity running ECE and seeing across the system." - "Right now, there are a lot of different ECE organizations you can donate to, including the school district, the CCR&R, and individual centers.
+- "EBR needs a structure and pathway that enables partnerships and increases access." - "We need one entity a trusted backbone running ECE and seeing across the system." - "Right now, there are a lot of different ECE organizations you can donate to, including the school district, the CCR&R, and individual centers.
 We don't know how to answer, 'Who do we write the check to?'
 We need to create a system that streamlines and can communicate the need."